Fang-/suite/README.md

 - **multipart**: parsing for http multipart form-data.
 - **sigil**: sigil-js but in hoon.
+- **emblemish**: alternative sigils & names, based on emoji, currently in beta.
+- **twemoji**: subset of the twemoji.twitter.com svgs used by emblemish.
 - **benc**: b-encoding and -decoding.
 - **torn**: parsing and rendering of torrent files & magnet links.
 - **word**: kjv structured for easy lookup.